 Summer Service Project

 Scholars are required to complete at least one summer service project.
 A summer project affords Scholars the opportunity to dive deep into a service interest and partner with a community or organization for eight weeks during any undergraduate summer.
 Scholars submit a written proposal and budget that extensively outlines the objectives of their work.
 Upon approval, Scholars receive a stipend of up to $5,000.
 Before orientation, Scholars completing a summer project will gather for a reflection retreat to debrief and reflect on their summer experience.
 During the orientation program, Scholars will present a summer service report describing their work and the realization of their projects.
 Please see "Summer Program" for more information.

-These internships provide senior Scholars with a different perspective on service than they might have experienced in previous work.
+Senior internships provide Scholars with a different perspective on service than they might have experienced in previous work.
 The internship is to take place with an area not-for-profit organization or private business.
-Through this commitment, senior Scholars will obtain substantive work experience, develop meaningful contacts with like-minded professionals, and grasp a clearer understanding of "life beyond college" as they prepare to enter the job market upon graduation.
+Through this commitment, senior Scholars can obtain substantive work experience, develop meaningful contacts with like-minded professionals, and grasp a clearer understanding of “life beyond college” as they prepare to enter the job market upon graduation.
 These internships are available, as an option but not a requirement, for all seniors.
 Please see "Senior Internships" for more information.